-Looking For a New Kia Rio5 in your area?
+Looking for a Used Rio5 in your area?

 A fair number of standard and optional features, a surprisingly roomy cabin, the traditional strong warranty protection, decent mileage and a logical control layout all contribute to the 2013 Kia Rio5 hatchback’s voracious value.The Bad